$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

-\begin{remark} We make a couple of remarks on Theorems~\ref{thm:exoticmanifolds} and~\ref{thm:exoticdiscs}. \begin{itemize} \item The~$11/8$ conjecture predicts that every integer intersection form which is realisable by a smooth~$4$-manifold with~$S^3$ boundary is realisable by a smooth 4-dimensional 2-handlebody with~$S^3$ boundary, thus our hypothesis on the realisability of~$\lambda(1)$ by 2-handlebodies is likely not an additional restriction (a nice exposition on why this follows from the~$11/8$ conjecture is given in~\cite[page 24]{HLSX}).
-It is likely that with a little more care the proof of Theorem~\ref{thm:exoticdiscs} could be upgraded to prove the result under the milder assumption that~$\lambda(1)$ be realisable by a 4-manifold with~$S^3$ boundary and no 3-handles.
-Since the~$11/8$ conjecture again predicts that this is the same set of forms included in the present hypothesis, we do not pursue this upgrade. \item The handlebody $N$ is very explicit: it can be built from $D^4$ by attaching $2$-handles according to $\lambda(1)$.
+\begin{remark} We make a couple of remarks on Theorems~\ref{thm:exoticmanifolds} and~\ref{thm:exoticdiscs}. \begin{itemize} \item The~$11/8$ conjecture predicts that every integer intersection form which is realisable by a smooth~$4$-manifold with~$S^3$ boundary is realisable by a smooth 4-dimensional 2-handlebody with~$S^3$ boundary, thus our hypothesis on the realisability of~$\lambda(1)$ by 2-handlebodies is likely not an additional restriction (a nice exposition on why this follows from the~$11/8$ conjecture is given in~\cite[page 24]{HLSX}). \item The handlebody $N$ is very explicit: it can be built from $D^4$ by attaching $2$-handles according to $\lambda(1)$.
 In particular, when $\lambda$ is the trivial form, then $N=D^4$ and so Theorem~\ref{thm:exoticdiscs} demonstrates that there are exotic discs in $D^4$.
 This was originally proved in~\cite{Hayden}, and we note that our proof relies on techniques developed there. \item The proof of Theorem~\ref{thm:exoticdiscs} also shows that every smooth $2$-handlebody with $S^3$ boundary contains a pair of exotic $\Z$-discs.
-We expand on this above the statement of Theorem~\ref{thm:ExoticDiscsMain}. \item Similarly to Theorem~\ref{thm:exoticsimplyconn}, Theorem~\ref{thm:exoticmanifolds} shows that contrarily to the topological setting, the equivariant intersection form and the automorphism invariant (unsurprisingly) do not determine the diffeomorphism type of a smooth manifold.
-It must be noted however that during the proof of Theorem~\ref{thm:exoticmanifolds} and (resp.\ Theorem~\ref{thm:exoticdiscs}), we show by direct means that the manifolds (resp.\ surfaces) are homeomorphic (resp.\ isotopic) rel.\ boundary and deduce that their automorphism invariants agree.
-In other words, we do \emph{not} use the uniqueness statement of Theorem~\ref{thm:ClassificationRelBoundary} to establish the topological rigidity and are unable to control which automorphism invariant we realise. \item It would be interesting to find a form $\lambda$ presenting a $3$-manifold $Y$ such that for every element of $b \in \operatorname{Isom}(\partial \lambda,\unaryminus \Bl_Y)$ there exists a pair of exotic manifolds with equivariant intersection form $\lambda$ and automorphism invariant $b$.
-This also provokes a perhaps more primary question; assuming a form $\lambda$ over $\Z[t^{\pm 1}]$ arises as the equivariant intersection form of a smooth $4$-manifold with boundary $Y$, it is intriguing to wonder whether every automorphism invariant in $\Iso(\partial \lambda,\unaryminus \Bl_Y)$ can be realised by a \emph{smooth} manifold. \end{itemize} \end{remark}
+We expand on this above the statement of Theorem~\ref{thm:ExoticDiscsMain}. \end{itemize} \end{remark}

 We briefly mention the idea of the proof of Theorem~\ref{thm:exoticmanifolds}.
 For a given Hermitian form $(H,\lambda)$ over~$\Z[t^{\pm 1}]$, we construct a Stein $4$-manifold $M$ with $\pi_1(M) \cong \Z$ and $\lambda_M \cong \lambda$ that contains a cork.
 Twisting along this cork produces the $4$-manifold $M'$ and the homeomorphism $F \colon M \cong M'$.
 We show that if $F|_\partial$ extended to a diffeomorphism $M \cong M'$, two auxiliary $4$-manifolds $W$ and $W'$ (obtained from $M$ and $M'$ by adding a single $2$-handle) would be diffeomorphic.
 We show this is not the case by proving that $W$ is Stein whereas $W'$ is not using work of Lisca-Matic~\cite{LiscaMatic}.
 This proves that $M$ and $M'$ are non-diffeomorphic rel.\ $F|_\partial$.
 We then use a result of \cite{AR16} to show that there exists a pair of smooth manifolds $V$ and $V'$, which are homotopy equivalent to~$M$ and~$M'$ respectively, and which are homeomorphic but not diffeomorphic to each other.
 The proof of Theorem~\ref{thm:exoticdiscs} uses similar ideas.